Discrete-time models and performance of phase noise channels: Error analysis of the discrete-time channel

-where we recall that $R_h(\tau)$ is the autocorrelation of the phasor $h(t)=e^{j \theta(t)}$.
-Equation~(\ref{e:gamma_l}) shows that the terms $\gamma_\ell $ are independent of $k$.
-We can express the SIR when a detector that is not able to account for the ISI is employed, as a function of the terms $\gamma_\ell$.
-Using the assumption of zero mean symbols, we have
+where $R_\phi(\tau)$ is the autocorrelation of the phasor $\phi(t)=e^{j \theta(t)}$.
+Equation~(\ref{e:gamma_l}) shows that the terms $\gamma_m $ are independent of $k$.
+When a detector that is not able to account for the ISI is employed, the SIR can be expressed as a function of the terms $\gamma_m$.
+Using the assumption of zero mean symbols and considering that the symbols are independent, with unitary energy, we have